Benjamin-Russell/WinPrint/README.md

 # WinPrint
-I needed a simple way to print txt files behind the scenes for the Windows-based POS system I am building.
-My program produces receipts and order-slips as txt files that WinPrint sends to a physical printer.
+I needed a way to print txt files behind the scenes for the Windows-based POS system I am building.
+My program produces receipts and order-slips as txt files that WinPrint sends to a physical printer's drivers.
 Examples were hard to come by, so I hope this will help others.
 I've commented the files thoroughly to outline each step involved.

 Program assumptions:
 - Windows 2000+